 Fortunately, natural methods of mouse control are safe yet still effective.
-This guide explains how to prevent mice from entering your home, and how to get rid of mice naturally if they’ve already made their way indoors — even if they’ve taken up residence in your walls.
+This guide explains how to prevent mice from entering your home, and how to get rid of mice naturally if they’ve made their way indoors — even if they’ve taken up residence in your walls.

 How to Get Rid of Mice Naturally

-So your first step to getting rid of mice naturally is probably the hardest: find and seal gaps in your home’s exterior.
-Pay particular attention to places where utility lines (cable, television, etc.) enter your home, dryer and fan exhaust vents and the siding around windows and doors.
+Mice can enter your home through tiny little gaps the size of a dime.
+So your first step to getting rid of mice naturally is probably the hardest: find and seal holes in your home’s exterior.
+Pay particular attention to places where utility lines (cable, television, etc.) enter your home, dryer and fan exhaust vents, and gaps in your home’s siding around windows and doors.

-- Store food in air-tight containers.
+- Store dry goods in air-tight containers.

-- Sweep the kitchen floor daily.
+- Sweep your kitchen daily.

-- Empty all trash cans nightly.
+- Empty the kitchen trash nightly.

 Get Mice Out Of Your Walls